 Law firms can securely submit and pay for certificates online through My ServiceOttawa.

 Alternatively, manual requests can be submitted by completing the fillable on-screen and printing.
-There is currently a $71 fee (effective April 1st, 2019) for each request.
+There is currently a fee of $72.50 for each request.
 The City will obtain a final reading on the closing date.
 A final bill is then sent to the property owner at the service address unless the request is that the final bill be sent elsewhere.

 Mail your completed form to: